minhhienvo368/challenge-mole/README.md

 It was created by Tschandl et al. 2018.

-# About this app
+# Project summary

-This app has build a model that applied a CNN and Keras to diagnose the mole images.
+This project is about to create an app that use a CNN and Keras to diagnose the mole images.

 Before building the model, some steps has completed:

-** Step 1.
+**Step 1.
 Preprocessing data for computer vision **

-** We have deployed an app that could predict whether the image detected/loaded is cancerous or benign
+**We have deployed an app that could predict whether the image detected/loaded is cancerous or benign

 # Website